DanishKodeMonkey/express-forms-and-data/Readme.md

 -   **Update User**: Form to update an existing user with pre-filled data.
 -   **Delete User**: Button to delete a user with a confirmation prompt.
 -   **List Users**: Displays a list of users with options to update or delete each one.
+-   **Search Users**: Search functionality to find users by first or last name.

 # Detailed Breakdown